wp-plugins/one-word-a-day/readme.txt

 == WordPress compatible versions ==

-If the newest stable WordPress version isn't listed here yet I still work on it.

-* 2.5
-* 2.6
 * 2.7
+* 2.8

-== Not compatible WordPress versions ==
+== Not tested WordPress versions ==
+Listed version here
 * 1.x
-* < 2.5
+* < 2.7
-* 2.8

 == History ==

 Not listed minor versions ( e.g. 0.2.1 ) include bugfixes or code improvements.

 * 0.3: Added localization.
 This means that the question *What does # mean?* appears in your language.
+Added a visual editor to edit the comment posted by auto post generator.
 * 0.2: Use of the built-in cache.
 Previous words can be selected.
 * 0.1: Initial version just containing the quiz